 Regulation 5 of the WARR Levy Regulations outlines categories of exemptions where the waste levy will not apply to waste received at licensed landfills if an application for an exemption is granted.

-Regulation 5(1)(d) allows licensees of landfills to claim, by application, an exemption for hazardous waste which has been removed by a public authority.
+Regulation 5(1)(f) allows licensees of landfills to claim, by application, an exemption from the WARR Levy Regulations for waste which was deposited on a shoreline.

-Exemption for hazardous waste
+Exemption for waste deposited on a shoreline